austinschrader/friday-oop-project/README.md

-## Mr Rogoger's Neighborhood
+## Fridays OOP Project

-\_Fun application program that takes a number from a user and returns a range of numbers from 0 to the users number with lines replaced.
+\_#

 By Austin Schrader\_

 ## Description

-This project was created by Austin Schrader for the Friday project where we have to use arrays & looping.
+This project was created by Austin Schrader for the Friday project where we have to use Object Oriented Programming.
 It was created using CSS, HTML, JavaScript, Git, GitHub, and Markdown, VSCode, Emmet, and Prettier.

 ## Setup